lambda-fairy/lambda-fairy.github.io/blog/2016-10-14-maud-is-fast.md

 [Maud]: https://github.com/lambda-fairy/maud

-Maud is fast, because it **does as little work as possible at runtime**.
+Maud is fast because it **does as little work as possible at runtime**.
 For example, the following template:

 ```rust
 html! {